RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   hours you specify.
 You can always increase a reservation by reserving the namespace again: `bonfire namespace reserve NAMESPACE`.

-* Create an account on `quay.io` and create a image repository.
+* Create an account on `quay.io` and create an image repository for each component (Currently, one for rhsm-subscriptions and one for swatch-system-conduit).
 Use `podman login` or `docker login` so that you can build and push your test images there.
 For example,

   ```
   $ podman login quay.io
   $ podman build . -t quay.io/awood/rhsm
+  $ podman build . -f swatch-system-conduit/Dockerfile -t quay.io/awood/swatch-system-conduit
   $ podman push quay.io/awood/rhsm
+  $ podman push quay.io/awood/swatch-system-conduit
   ```

 * When you deploy with bonfire during development, specify the image and image tag you want to use like so:

-  `bonfire deploy rhsm-subscriptions -n NAMESPACE --no-remove-resources=all -i quay.io/my-repo/my-image=my-tag -p rhsm-subscriptions/IMAGE=quay.io/my-repo/my-image`
+  `bonfire deploy rhsm-subscriptions -n NAMESPACE --no-remove-resources=all -i quay.io/my-repo/my-image=my-tag
+  -p rhsm-subscriptions/IMAGE=quay.io/my-repo/my-image
+  -p rhsm-subscriptions/CONDUIT_IMAGE=quay.io/my-repo/my-conduit-image`

   The `-i` argument overrides the image tag that you're using.
 The `-p` overrides parameters in specific ClowdApp components (defined in `~/.config/bonfire/config.yaml`).
-In this case, we override the `IMAGE` parameter in our template with the image to use.
+In this case, we override the `IMAGE` and `CONDUIT_IMAGE` parameters in our template with the image to use.

+  Note that you can also locally change the images used without the parameters - simply add `IMAGE` and `CONDUIT_IMAGE` to `parameters` in `~/.config/bonfire/config.yaml`.
+(If you do this, the `-p` arguments to `bonfire` are redundant)

   If you don't specify the repo and tag with the `-i` argument, `bonfire` is going to use what's defined in the ClowdApp which is